vLeov/php-chess/docs/heuristics.md

-A [`Chess\Game`](https://php-chess.readthedocs.io/en/latest/game/) object can be thought of in terms of snapshots describing what's going on its [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) as reported by a number of evaluation features, thus, PGN movetexts can be evaluated by considering those.

-Let's look at the `Chess\Heuristics` methods available through the following example:
+A [`Chess\Game`](https://php-chess.readthedocs.io/en/latest/game/) object can be thought of in terms of snapshots describing what's going on its [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) as reported by a number of evaluation features.
+PGN movetexts can be evaluated by considering those.
+Let's look at the methods available through the following example.
+For further information please check out the tests in [tests/unit/HeuristicsTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/HeuristicsTest.php).

 ```php
 use Chess\Game;